adangert/JoustMania/README.md

 A good power supply is recommended, (if you see a lightning bolt at the top right of your screen it means your pi is under voltage) Something like this should work well: (https://www.amazon.com/dp/B00L88M8TE)

-I am currently selling fully set up Joustmania devices (pi, case, correct bluetooth, sd card) for $79 with included shipping domestically.
-If you would like to inquire about purchasing a fully setup Joustmania device, please reach out to joustmaniagame@gmail.com

 Installation
 ---------------------------